 6. Continual Improvement –Quality is a long journey, requires concentrated and sustained efforts.
 The quality framework believes in incremental improvement in healthcare process through continual quality improvement cycle.
 This enables service providers

 7. Objective Quality Measurement – The journey towards quality improvement starts with objective and unbiased measurement of quality of existing healthcare processes and services.
 Under Quality Framework, National Quality Assurance Standards have been instituted of all level of public health facilities.
 Explicit assessment tools and scoring system has been developed for objective measurement and fact based decision making for quality improvement.

-8. Concern & Context – Public Hospitals service a large section of community those don’t have access to private health care because of affordability or access.
+8. Concern & Context – Public hospitals provide service to a large section of society especially to the vulnerable and poor section for whom the services are either inaccessible or un affordable.
 Public system also has almost exclusive responsibility for implementing preventive and promotive health programs.
 National Quality Framework works towards develop indigenous quality system of public health facilities that meets specific requirements of its users as well global benchmarks.